-Under the laws of England and Wales*, employers, including umbrella company workers, are not allowed to deduct employers’ National Insurance Contributions (NICs) or Apprenticeship Levy from a worker’s gross pay: see HMRC’s Employment Status Manual (ESM 2390): Employers, which includes umbrella companies, cannot by law deduct employer’s NICs from a worker’s gross pay.
+Throughout the United Kingdom, it is unlawful for employers, including umbrella companies to deduct Employers’ National Insurance Contributions (NICs), Apprenticeship Levy, Employers’ workplace pension costs, Holiday pay from a worker’s (employee’s) gross pay.
+(See HMRC’s Employment Status Manual (ESM 2390): Employers, which includes umbrella companies, cannot by law deduct employer’s NICs from a worker’s gross pay.).

-Umbrella Reclaim© will assist contractors in reclaiming moneys unlawfully deducted by their umbrella company(ies).
+Umbrella Reclaim™ will assist workers in reclaiming moneys unlawfully deducted from their remuneration.
 These claims may be very substantial.

-You could be eligible to claim thousands of pounds in compensation as an umbrella company contractor/worker (normally covering the period of six years prior to the claim).
+You may be eligible to claim thousands of pounds in compensation as an umbrella company contractor/worker (normally covering the period of six years prior to the claim).

 Initially, in the administration phase, Umbrella Reclaim TM will be collating information about workers who are prospective claimants by asking them to register and send in details of the deductions that have unlawfully been made by their umbrella companies from their remuneration.
 Those deductions will form the basis of the claims, with the intention that the claims be brought together as part of a group claim or claims against the relevant umbrella company or companies